DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/exportWidgets(widgetInstances_options).md

 ---
 ---
 ##### shortDescription
-Exports one or several widgets.
+Exports one or several UI components.

 ##### param(widgetInstances): Array<Array<DOMComponent>>
 An array with the following format: